DanieleFerneti/external-version-explanation/README.md

 **Author:** Gianluca Farinaccio <br>
 **Author:** Daniele Ferneti <br>

-In modern data lakes, datasets often evolve over time and external changes—such as the addition of new attributes—must be explained.
-The aim of this assign- ment is to build a system capable of finding candidate tables that, when joined with a base (source) table, explain the observed attribute additions in a new dataset version.
-In our approach, the system first generates synthetic candidate tables from the base dataset, then performs various join operations, and finally uses both schema and data content similarity to select the best candidate table.
+This report describes the solution designed and implemented to ad- dress the ”Version Management in Data Lakes” assignment.
+We choose the first point of assignment so the objective was to build a system that, given two dataset versions, uses table search to find a set of candidate tables that can explain the addition using a join.
+Since no data set was provided, We built a small data set based on IMdb.
+This report presents a complete solution for explaining external changes in data lakes by identifying candidate tables that can account for attribute additions via join operations.

 ## Project Structure